Conchita Wurst: 2014–present: Subsequent career

 Conchita proceeded to begin work on an album influenced by "mature ladies" like Cher, Shirley Bassey, and Tina Turner.
 Her first post-Eurovision single, "Heroes", was released on 8 November 2014.
 Conchita performed the song for the first time on Wetten, dass..?.

 On 19 December 2014, it was revealed that Conchita would host the green room at the Eurovision Song Contest 2015 in Vienna.

 On 7 May 2015, Conchita published her autobiography with John Blake Publishing.
 Conchita's debut album Conchita was released on 15 May 2015.
 It was preceded by her second single after winning the Eurovision Song Contest, "You Are Unstoppable", which was released on 5 March 2015.
 "Firestorm" and "Colours of Your Love", two tracks from the debut album, were released as a double A-side single on 7 August 2015.

 On 3 March 2016, Conchita performed at the Sydney Opera House accompanied by the Sydney Symphony Orchestra and together with Australian stars like Courtney Act and ESC 2015 participant Guy Sebastian as a part of Sydney Mardi Gras festival.

 Conchita performed for BBC Radio 2's Friday Night Is Music Night on 25 February 2018 at the London Palladium.
 In April 2018, Conchita praised Israel's Netta Barzilai and her song "Toy" as her favourite song for Eurovision Song Contest 2018, saying "If she wins I will love it."
 In August 2018, Turkey's public broadcaster, the Turkish Radio and Television Corporation (TRT), stated it will not take part in the Eurovision while "someone like the bearded Austrian who wore a skirt" could win the competition.

-In 2019, Neuwirth revealed that he would be splitting the characters, Conchita would continue with the more feminine style of performance and a new mononymous persona called WURST would allow for a more masculine expression, Neuwirth also announced that he would be releasing new music as WURST.
+In 2019, Neuwirth revealed that he would be splitting the characters, Conchita would continue with the more feminine style of performance, while a new mononymous persona called Wurst would allow for a more masculine expression.
+Neuwirth also announced that he would be releasing new music as Wurst.
 The single "Trash All the Glam" was released 8 March 2019 through Sony Music Austria.
 The second single shortly followed, entitled "Hit Me", which was said to be a hit back to a former boyfriend of Neuwirth's who he was receiving threats from about how he would publicly reveal his HIV-positive status.
 A third single, "See Me Now" was released on 5 April 2019.
 The album was announced under the name Truth Over Magnitude, and was produced by Albin Janoska.

 In 2019, Conchita became a permanent judge on the drag competition reality series Queen of Drags alongside Heidi Klum and Bill Kaulitz.

 In 2020, Neuwirth appeared in his Conchita character in a cameo role in the Netflix film Eurovision Song Contest: The Story of Fire Saga.
+Also as Conchita, he performed "Waterloo" with Charlotte Perrelli and Carola as an interval act for the final of the Eurovision Song Contest 2024.